mionova/A-random-quote-generator/README.md

-# Full-Stack-JavaScript

-## Project 1: A Random Quote Generator
+# A Random Quote Generator

 An app that displays random famous quotes each time a button is clicked.
 It has the following features: